Quickstart¶

 Performance Tips¶

 Pulsar’s Rust core provides significant speedups.
-For large datasets:
+For large datasets, reduce sweep resolution for faster iteration — fewer projection dimensions/seeds and fewer epsilon steps:

 Next Steps¶